usnationalarchives/catalog-scalability-demo/README.md

 ## Aurora and Elastic Search
 NARA will design a new, horizontally-scalable data store implemented in Amazon Aurora and shared between DAS and the National Archives Catalog, and a new search cluster implemented in AWS Elasticsearch Service that can service both systems.

-For more details please read the [Aurora and Elastic Search Analysis Document](https://github.com/usnationalarchives/catalog-scalability-demo/blob/master/documentation/html/AWS-AuroraandElasticSearchAnalysisDocument_v1_11152017_Final.html).
+For more details please read the [Aurora and Elasticsearch Analysis Document](https://github.com/usnationalarchives/catalog-scalability-demo/blob/master/documentation/html/AWS-AuroraandElasticSearchAnalysisDocument_v1_11152017_Final.html).